Enshrouded: Development

 Enshrouded is being developed and published by German studio Keen Games, which previously developed Portal Knights.
 The developers drew inspirations from games such as The Legend of Zelda: Breath of the Wild and Valheim.
 While the combat was influenced by "Soulsborne" games, it was not designed to be as challenging.
 It was envisioned as a "welcoming" game for players who are unfamiliar with the survival game genre.

 Keen announced the game in May 2023.
 An eight-hour demo for the game was released during Steam Next Fest in November 2023.
 Enshrouded was released via Steam's early access model on January 24, 2024.
-PlayStation 5 and Xbox Series X/S versions are also currently in development.
-The full release of the game is scheduled for 2026.
+A full release of the game is scheduled for Autumn 2026.
+A technology roadmap announced in January 2026 included a "console release" for the 1.0 version.
+The full game is set to be released on October 15, 2026 for Windows and PlayStation 5, and in early 2027 for Xbox Series X and Series S.

 Reception

-Sales
+Player statistics

-Enshrouded sold over one million copies within a week of its early access launch in January 2024.
-In August 2024, sales were at three million copies sold, and by April 2025 sales had hit four million.
+Enshrouded sold one million copies within a week of its early access launch in January 2024.
+In August 2024, the player count increased to three million.
+The latest count by January 2026 was five million players.